jasperslits/haithowifi/README.md

 Note: The 'add-on' here in the context is the ESP32 add-on to the Itho Daalderop units, not an Add-on in Home Assistant.

 ## What can be configured via this Integration
-1. Heatpump WPU sensors
+1. Autotemp sensors with up to 10 autotemp rooms using custom room names instead of Room 1, Room 2
-2. NONCVE / HRU sensors
+2. Heatpump WPU sensors
 3. CVE sensors
-4. Up to 5 remotes for monitoring CO2 levels
+4. NON-CVE / HRU sensors
-5. Up to 10 autotemp rooms using custom room names instead of Room 1, Room 2
+5. Up to 5 remotes for monitoring CO2 levels for CVE/NON-CVE (HRU)

 ## Not (yet) supported
 The fan entity is not supported yet.
 To add this to Home Assistant enable the Auto-discovery in Arjen's module under MQTT settings or manually configured it.